-The programs are offered on a unit basis with each subject being considered a unit.
+The programs are offered on a unit basis with each course being considered a unit.

-The minimum instruction period for each semester shall be 90 clear instruction days.

-A student shall be eligible to write semester end examinations if he acquires a minimum of 75% of attendance in each of all the subjects.

-Condonation of shortage of attendance in aggregate up to 10% (65% and above and below 75%) in each semester shall be granted by the Institute Academic Committee.

-Shortage of attendance below 65% in aggregate shall not be condoned.

-Students whose shortage of attendance is not condoned in any semester are not eligible to write their end semester examination of subjects of the corresponding semester and their registration shall stand cancelled.
+- 5.1 The minimum instruction period for each semester shall be 90 clear instruction days. - 5.2.
+A student shall be eligible to write semester end examinations of a course if he acquires a minimum of 75% of attendance in that course. - 5.3.
+Condonation of shortage of attendance in each Course up to 10% (65% and above and below 75%) in each semester may be granted by the Institute Academic Committee on valid medical reasons. - 5.4.
+Shortage of attendance below 65% shall not be condoned. - 5.5.
+Students whose shortage of attendance is not condoned in any semester for a course(s) are not eligible to write their end semester examination of those courses and their registration for these courses shall stand cancelled.
+They have to register for these courses later when offered.

-A fee as prescribed by the Institute Academic Committee shall be payable towards condonation of shortage of attendance.

-A candidate shall put in a minimum required attendance, in at least 50% of the theory subjects in the present semester to get promoted to the next semester.
+- 5.6.
+A fee as prescribed by the Institute Academic Committee shall be payable towards condonation of shortage of attendance. - 5.7.
+A candidate shall put in a minimum required attendance, in at least 3 theory Courses in I semester for promoting to II semester. - 5.8.
 In order to qualify for the award of the M. Tech.
-Degree, the candidate shall complete all the academic requirements of the subjects, as per the course structure.

-A student will be promoted to the next semester if he satisfies the attendance requirement of the present semester including the days of attendance in sports, games, NCC and NSS activities subject to a maximum of 15 instructional days in a semester.
-Prior permission of the Head of the Department in writing shall be obtained by the students to avail the attendance from above mentioned activities.
+Degree, the candidate shall complete all the academic requirements of the courses, as per the course structure. - 5.9.
+A student shall not be promoted to the next semester unless he satisfies the attendance requirement of the present semester as applicable.
+They may re-register for the semester when offered next.
+If a candidate fulfils the attendance requirement in the present semester, he shall not be eligible for re-registration into the same class.

-5. Evaluation
+6. Evaluation

-The performance of the candidate in each semester shall be evaluated subject-wise, with a maximum of 100 marks for theory and 100 marks for practicals, on the basis of Internal Evaluation and End Semester Examination.

-For the theory subjects 60 marks shall be awarded based on the performance in the End Semester Examination and 40 marks shall be awarded based on the Internal

-Evaluation.
-For internal evaluation there shall be the two internal examinations conducted-one in the middle of the semester and the other immediately after the completion of instruction.
+- 6.1.
+The performance of the candidate in each semester shall be evaluated Course-wise, with a maximum of 100 marks for theory and 100 marks for practicals, on the basis of Internal Evaluation and Semester End Examination. - 6.2.
+For the theory courses 70 marks shall be awarded based on the performance in the Semester End Examination and 30 marks shall be awarded based on the Internal Evaluation.
+For internal evaluation there shall be the two internal examinations conducted-one in the middle of the semester and the other immediately after the completion of instruction period.
 Each internal examination shall be conducted for a total duration of 120 minutes.
-The final marks secured by each candidate in the internal evaluation is arrived at by giving a weightage of 70% to the best secured internal examination and 30% weightage to the least secured internal examination.
-A student who is absent for any internal examination for any reason what so ever shall be deemed to have secured 'zero' marks in the test/ examination and no makeup test/ examination shall be conducted.
+The final marks secured by the student in 'internal evaluation' for the semester are arrived at by giving a weightage of 70% to the best secured 'internal examination'.
+A student who is absent for any internal examination for any reason what so ever shall be deemed to have secured 'zero' marks in the test/ examination and no make-up test/ examination shall be conducted.